mingjiezhao/Instacart_data_analysis/Readme.md

-This data analysis is created based on the data from Kaggle's Instacart Market Basket Analysis

-The data analysis aims to provide business insights with data science techniques.
+This data analysis is created based on the data from Kaggle's Instacart Market Basket Analysis, aims to provide business insights with data science techniques.

 This analysis includes 3 parts to answer multiple key questions:

 1) Sales analysis

 What is the peak day and time of orders?

 When do people order again?

 2) Customer analysis

 Any differences in new customer group and existing customer group?

-3)Orders analysis
+3) Orders analysis

-what is the most common thing people get into the cart? what is the most common thing people reorder?
+what is the most common thing people get into the cart?

+what is the most common thing people reorder?

 What is the most popular department?

 What is the most popular aisle?

 Key findings: